“It’s more like 30 miles as opposed to this bullsh*t song!” ~ Someone’s outspoken daughter

 The above quote came to mind since it was issued last year when my youngest reflected back to the end of her summer — more on that later.
 That it regarded a particularly vintage hit single, one tied to our characteristic coast life — care of a transplanted Chicagoan — initialized another post in this long (almost) forgotten song series.
 Every year around this time, 26 Miles1 seems to rear up to remind me of other summers now wistfully fading into the rearview mirror.

-At least we’d have some of the best, most revolutionary, music to listen to living through it.
+At least while living through it we’d have some of the best, most revolutionary, music to listen to.

 “ONE of the sunniest songs about Southern California began in frosty Chicago where a 10-year-old Cubs fan named Bruce Belland watched the movie reels about his team’s spring practices on distant Santa Catalina Island.
 “I would sit there in the dark and stare at the players and those palm trees waving in the background and wonder ‘How can it be that warm anywhere in the world when it is so cold here in Chicago?'””